mahadashraf/VegeFood-Ecommerce-store/README.md

 npm install

-Create a .env file in the server directory and add your MongoDB connection string:
+#Create a .env file in the server directory and add your MongoDB connection string:

-env
-Copy code
 MONGO_URI=your_mongodb_connection_string
-add your own mongodb uri code or connection method

-Run the application
+#Run the application

-Start the server and client:
+#Start the server and client:

-bash
-Copy code
 # Start the server
 cd server
 node index.js